tAndreani/DNA-Demethylation-Gadd45/README.md

+##Manuscript accepted in Genes and Development: "Gadd45 promotes locus specific DNA demethylation and 2C cycling in embryonic stem cells"

 ## Methylome data pre-processing and downstream analysis in Co mESCs and Gadd45-TKO
 Collection of scripts to detect Differentially Methylated Regions and perform downstream enrichment analysis at several genomic features of mouse ES cells.